JWKS Pinning

 3. Downstream Microbus microservices see only the Microbus access token, signed by the access token service.

-This adds one indirection layer but yields a single, framework-controlled issuer for every actor JWT on the bus.
+This adds one indirection layer but yields a single, framework-controlled issuer for every actor JWT on the bus — preserving the centralized-observability property described above.
 The wrapper microservice is a natural place to enforce IDP-specific policy (claim mapping, group lookups, MFA requirements) without leaking that complexity into every consumer.

 Customizing the Token Issuers

-If you need to customize what an issuer does, for example to source claims from a different identity backend, change how tokens are minted, or adjust the TTL policy, the path is to replace the standard implementation.
-Build a microservice that satisfies the same interface as the access token service or bearer token service and registers under the same hostname, then add your replacement to the application instead of the standard one.
+If you need to customize what an issuer does — for example to source claims from a different identity backend, change how tokens are minted, or adjust TTL policy — the path is to replace the standard implementation.
+Build a microservice that satisfies the same interface as the standard issuer and registers under the same hostname, then add your replacement to the application instead of the standard one.
 Verifying microservices keep pinning the JWKS lookup to the same hostname; they neither know nor care which implementation is serving it.

-For most external-IDP integrations, the simpler path is the wrapper-microservice pattern described in the previous section: keep the standard issuer, and have a wrapper microservice translate external assertions into mint calls.
+For most external-IDP integrations, the simpler path is the wrapper-microservice pattern described in the previous section.
 Replacing the standard issuer is reserved for cases where the wrapper pattern is not enough.